Fabio Lanzoni

 Fabio Lanzoni ([ˈfaːbjo lanˈtsoːni]; born March 15, 1959), known mononymously as Fabio, is an Italian-American actor, fashion model, and spokesman.

-Lanzoni is known for his wide-ranging career including appearing as a romance novel cover model throughout the 1990s, his acting and television roles including multiple cameo appearances as himself, and his music and books.
+Lanzoni is known for his wide-ranging career including work as a romance novel cover model throughout the late 1980s into the 1990s, roles in film and television including multiple cameo appearances as himself, and music and books.
 He has been a spokesman for I Can't Believe It's Not Butter! and the American Cancer Society.

 Early life

 Lanzoni was born 15 March 1959 in Milan, Italy, to Flora Carnicelli Lanzoni and Sauro Lanzoni, a mechanical engineer and owner of a conveyor-belt factory and/or company.
-Lanzoni has an older brother, Walter, and younger sister, Cristina.
+Lanzoni has an older brother, Walter, and a younger sister, Cristina.
 Lanzoni's father wanted Lanzoni to become an engineer and take over the family business.

-When he was 3 years old, Lanzoni sampled liquors that were left on the kitchen counter, leading to him being hospitalized.
-Lanzoni claims this unpleasant experience "left a lasting bad impression" and caused his lifelong aversion to alcohol.

 During the first five years of Lanzoni's life, he was raised primarily by his grandmother, whom he has called "the most influential woman" in his life.
 She died of cancer when Lanzoni was 13, having kept her diagnosis a secret from the family.
 This death severely impacted Lanzoni, inspiring him to later become the spokesperson for the American Cancer Society.

 Raised Catholic, he served as an altar boy.
 Lanzoni claims he was "always in trouble for breaking the rules and getting kicked out of school."
+At three years old, Lanzoni was hospitalized after drinking liquor from the kitchen counter; this unpleasant experience "left a lasting bad impression" and caused a lasting aversion to alcohol.
+He claims he first became aware of his magnetism in kindergarten, then first rode a motorbike at age eight and developed a lifelong fascination with motorcycles and dirt bikes.

+Lanzoni served in the Italian Army, where he was required to shave his hair.
 His modelling career began when he was discovered by a photographer while working out.

-Lanzoni claimed he was "in the military for a couple of years," where they shaved his hair.

 Career

 Lanzoni is best recognized for his appearance on the covers of hundreds of romance novels.
-In 2015, while describing his career, Lanzoni told The Guardian, I’d be the biggest hypocrite if I said I really worked very hard for my career, because it was given to me on a silver platter.
-I can’t take any credit.
+In 2015, while describing his career, Lanzoni told The Guardian, I'd be the biggest hypocrite if I said I really worked very hard for my career, because it was given to me on a silver platter.
+I can't take any credit.
 My major focus was sports and going to the gym.